 4. Withholding Tax :

-Individuals selling their property: the withholding is determined under to Revenue code of Thailand.
-The seller shall withhold such tax and pay to the Revenue Department, when he/she earn an income from the sale of immovable property (including condominium unit).
-Withholding tax rate are calculated based from government assessed price with a deduction of possession year, which are varied depending on the year of your possession (the more years of possession, the more the deduction) and calculate that amount based on the income form the progressive tax rate (range from 0 – 37%).
+Individuals selling their property: the withholding is determined under to Revenue Code of Thailand.
+The seller shall withhold such tax and pay to the Revenue Department when he/she earns an income from the sale of immovable property (including a condominium unit).
+Withholding tax rates are calculated based on government assessed price with a deduction of possession year, which are varies depending on the year of your possession (the more years of possession, the more the deduction) and calculate the amount based on the income from the progressive tax rate (range from 0 – 37%).